 It was a sunny Sunday morning.
 I was up all early and not sure what to do.
 Of course, I have a dear space where I can relax and talk about what goes in our parts of the wood.
 But somehow I wasn't up to staring at the screen so early.
 So sat out with a cuppa of coffee and wondering how the day is going to pass.
 With Hubby dear not around, we don't usually plan for cooking anything.
 Kids were still sleeping and I remembered that I didn't remember to soak the channa for the poori, which is our customary Sunday breakfast.

-Anyway this Moong Dal curry is what we decided to make for the poori.
-The twins were very happy on being given the plate to themselves, and on top they wanted the gravy too.
-We gave them unsauteed Moong and they won’t have anything with it.
+Anyway, this Moong Dal curry is what we decided to make for the poori.
+The twins were very happy about being given the plate to themselves, and on top, they wanted the gravy too.
+We gave them unsauteed Moong and they won't have anything with it.
 So finally they dipped in the gravy and enjoyed.